Thank you, if needed we'll contact you as soon as possible.

 The film features 8 of the most popular Dutch actors, and the soundtrack was played live with the film.
 The result: a tremendous stream of tweets with an average of 1 tweet every second, resulting #nff2012 to be worldwide trending topic.
 Over 100 tweets have been selected and are used in the film.
 Above all: the rumour around the film was worth a free publicity value of €1,000,000+, without 1 euro media budget.
 Have a look at the casefilm, the TV commercial that introduces the concept and the cinema commercial that used the most popular scenes afterwards.
 Directed by Martijn de Jong.

 Martijn de Jong (1982) is director at Wefilm.
 He graduated with honours at the Willem de Kooning Academy in 2004, after which he worked as a creative for several advertising agencies.
 He decided to go to the Dutch Film Academy, after which he was asked to join Wefilm.
+The live twitterfilm Martijn made won the Grand Prix at the ADCN awards 2013 for most outstanding campaign that year.

 Lennart Verstegen (1985) is director at Wefilm.
 In 2009, he graduated at the Dutch Film Academy as cinematographer.
 In his first year as a director, he won the Young Director’s Award at ADCN 2010 and he was shortlisted for the Young Director's Award at the Cannes Lions 2011.
+His commercial for Megafon was awarded best Russian commercial in 2013.

 Moreover, he won the VCP Kodak commercial award for best student commercial.
 After his study, Lennart was cinematographer for feature films Rabat, Wolf and NTR Kort!
 ‘Dominique’.
 Lennart loves to find beauty in small things in life, and to show honesty with images out of the reality.
 For his commercial ‘Love life.
 Fight cancer’, Lennart was shortlisted for the Young Director’s Award at the Cannes Lions 2011.
 In 2012, Lennart directed the 4G commercial for the Russian brand Megafon.
 On some Russian weblogs, this commercial was called 'one of the best Russian ads ever'.